endrollex/imm_blender_export/README.md

 -------------
 * If use Rigify, please ensure ORG-Prefix bones have right pose transform.
   Rig Layers: Arm.L(Tweak), Arm.R(Tweak), Leg.L(Tweak) and Leg.R(Tweak) are not work on ORG-Prefix bones.
-* If a complex mesh object using Solidify Modifier had been applied before rigging, the exported skinned mesh may be disorder.
-  Recommend apply Solidify Modifier after rigging when this issue happened.

 Note:
 -----